New York state sales tax guide

 New York penalties and interest payments

-A return filed late by more than 60 days is fined as follows by the greater of:
+Returns filed late by more than 60 days incur penalties equal to the greater of:

-• 10 percent of the tax due for the first month, plus 1 percent for each additional month or part of a month, not to exceed 30 percent of the tax due;
+- 10% of the tax due for the first month, plus 1% for each additional month or part of a month, not to exceed 30% of the tax due;

-If you file a return on time but don’t remit the tax due, the penalty is 10 percent of the tax due for the first month, plus 1 percent for each additional month or part of a month not to exceed 30 percent.
-If you omit more than 25 percent of the taxes required to be shown on the return, the penalty is 10 percent of the tax you failed to report.
-If you fraudulently fail to pay any tax due, the penalty is equal to twice the amount of the tax not paid, plus interest on the unpaid tax, paid at the greater of 14.5 percent, or the rate set by the Tax Commissioner.
+New York returns filed on time without payment of sales tax due incur a penalty of 10% of the tax due for the first month, plus 1% for each additional month or part of a month, not to exceed 30%.
+Omissions of more than 25% of taxes required to be shown on the sales tax return result in a penalty of 10% of the tax not reported.
+Fraudulent failure to pay tax due results in a penalty equal to twice the amount of tax not paid, plus interest on the unpaid tax at the greater of 14.5% or the rate set by the Tax Commissioner.
+Interest rates change quarterly.
+For the period July 1, 2025, through September 30, 2025, the interest rate is 14.5% per annum, compounded daily.

 Note: You may be subject to fines and a jail sentence if you fail to make, render, sign, certify, or file any return or report.
 You may be subject to fines and a jail sentence if you willfully fail to deposit taxes in a financial institution as required or fail to remit the state and local taxes collected.

-If you’re in the process of acquiring a business, it’s strongly recommended that you contact the New York Department of Taxation and Finance and inquire about the current status of the potential acquisition.
-Once you've purchased the business, you’ll be held responsible for all outstanding New York sales and use tax liability.
+Business acquirers should contact the New York State Department of Taxation and Finance to inquire about the status of potential acquisitions.
+Business purchasers become responsible for all outstanding New York sales and use tax liability after purchase completion.

 How shipping and handling impacts sales tax returns